Dr. Kevin Wakeman, PhD (PI)

 Dr. Jonathan Banks

-Position: Visiting Assistant Professor
+Position: Visiting Professor

 Ranjani Rajagopal

-Position: MSc Student
+Position: Masters Student

 Yong Heng Phua

-Position: Undergraduate Student
+Position: B4 Student

 Kanta Nakamura

-Position: Undergraduate Student
+Position: B4 Student

 Hokkaido University